jessehoareevans/independent-project3/README.md

   Example Input: 1
   Example Output: 1

+This website will change numbers divisible by three return the word "ping"
+    Example Input: 3
+    Example Output: ping

+This website will change numbers divisible by three return the word "pong"
+    Example Input: 5
+    Example Output: pong

+This website will change numbers divisible by three return the word "ping-pong"
+    Example Input: 15
+    Example Output: ping-pong

 ## Technologies Used

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_